Program dates: July 5-31

 Math skills assessment

-All students must take a proctored math assessment.
+All students must take a proctored math skills assessment test.
+The deadline for the math skills assessment test is April 17.
 Please remember that the skills assessment is just one element of the application and will be reviewed holistically with all other required materials.

 What are the costs for the Math Academy?